 - Requesting loans or selling possessions to afford a pain pill addiction

-These lifestyle and mood changes can develop gradually as addiction grows stronger, so it is important to be aware of them and seek help earlier rather than later.
+These lifestyle and mood changes can develop gradually as the addiction grows stronger, so it is important to be aware of them and seek help earlier rather than later.
 Fortunately, drug rehab centers can provide counseling that will help you recognize and correct these changes.

 If you are struggling with a pain pill addiction and looking for a drug treatment center in Arkansas, contact ARcare to set up an appointment.
 Our compassionate, professional staff is committed to providing our state’s residents with the best possible medical care.